GabrieleTronchin/ASPNETFilters/README.md

 ## Action

-Action Filters Action filters are used to perform some specific tasks before or after the action method is executed.
+Action filters are used to perform some specific tasks before or after the action method is executed.
 These filters can be added to different scope levels: Global, Action, Controller.

 Below is the creation of a custom auth attribute: